Catalog 2022-2023

 Certificate of Achievement

-The Apparel Design Level 1 Certificate of Achievement offers an entry level curriculum of design courses based on industry standard methods.
+The Apparel Design Level 1 Certificate of Achievement offers an entry-level curriculum of design courses based on industry-standard methods.
 These courses are designed to meet the needs of students at the introductory level.
-Students who complete the Apparel Design Level I Certificate will have the entry level ability to create garments from initial sketches, through product development, pattern making, construction and finishing of the garment.
+Students who complete the Apparel Design Level I Certificate will have the entry-level ability to create garments from initial sketches, through product development, pattern making, construction, and finishing of the garment.
 They will also have the ability to function in the product development area that meets the professional requirements of the apparel industry.
 Possible career options are: Assistant Designer, Assistant Patternmaker, Production Assistant, Entry Level Technical Designer, and Entry Level Seamstress/Tailor.

 Course NumberCourse TitleUnits

-FDAT030Introduction to Fashion Design3 units
+FDAT030Introduction to Sustainable Fashion3 units

-FDAT044Fashion Drawing3 units
+FDAT044Fashion Illustration 13 units

 FDAT052AFabric Analysis 13 units